arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/tutorials/mkr-battery-app-note/mkr-battery-app-note.md

 void setup() {

-  Serial.begin(9600);               // start Serial port with a buad rate of 9600bps
+  Serial.begin(9600);               // start Serial port with a baudrate of 9600bps

   analogReference(AR_DEFAULT);      // the upper value of ADC is set to 3.3V analogReadResolution(12);         // this will give us 4096 (2^12) levels on the ADC